Becoming You With Julie

 Instructions

-• Blend All Ingredients: To a blender, add banana, milk, water, maple syrup, vanilla extract, cinnamon, a pinch of salt, and any optional additions.
+• Add the banana, plant-based milk, water, vanilla, maple syrup, salt, and any optional additions (see Notes) to a blender.
 Blend until completely smooth and creamy.

 Video